lablabs/ansible-role-rke2/README.md

 [<img src="https://lablabs.io/static/ll-logo.png" width=350px>](https://lablabs.io/)

+> [!WARNING]
+> Until the following [PR](https://github.com/ansible/galaxy-importer/pull/241) is resolved we are unable to publish new releases to new Ansible Galaxy (galaxy-ng)

 This Ansible role will deploy [RKE2](https://docs.rke2.io/) Kubernetes Cluster.
 RKE2 will be installed using the tarball method.

 The Role can install the RKE2 in 3 modes: